northern gecko clinging to bark and stone

 Habitat

 Coastal forests, scrublands, rocky shorelines, and offshore islands.
-Prefers habitats with plenty of rocks and crevices for shelter, and trees or shrubs for climbing.
-Often found under bark, in rock piles, and in coastal vegetation.
-Tolerant of salt spray and windy conditions.
+Prefers habitats with rocks and crevices for shelter.
+Tolerant of salt spray.

 Range

-Found throughout the North Island and on many offshore islands, including the Poor Knights, Great Barrier, and the Mercury Islands.
-Most common in coastal areas and lowland forests.
-Absent from the South Island except for a few accidental introductions.
+Found throughout North Island and many offshore islands including Poor Knights, Great Barrier, and Mercury Islands.
+Common in coastal areas.

 Endemism